scalyr/scalyr-tool/README.md

         start time is given, otherwise to tail.
     --columns="..."
         Which log attributes to display.
-Used mainly for logs for which you have specified a parser to extract attributs from the raw text.
+Used mainly for logs for which you have specified a parser to extract attributes from the raw text.
 Specify one or more attribute names, separated by commas.
     --output=multiline|singleline|csv|json|json-pretty
         How to display the log records (see below).
     --version